 - For Green Lantern, once the Silver Age rolled around, Hal Jordan became the new Green Lantern and the concept was revamped as a group of Space Police (the Golden Age version was more magic-based).
 Hal was given a costume, power ring, and used his new identity to patrol his sector of space, fighting evil.

-- The Guardians of the Galaxy are a team of super heroes based in space, many of which, are aliens or at least non-human.
-There have been two versions: one set in the future where space travel is common and another set in the current 616 Marvel Comics universe that used to operate in the far reaches of the galaxy, far away from Earth, but nowadays they stay close to earth to protect it from the horrors of outerspace (and have some adventures on earth too).
+- The Guardians of the Galaxy are a team of super heroes based in space, many of which are aliens or at least non-human.
+There have been two versions: one set in the future where space travel is common, and another set in the current 616 Marvel Comics universe that used to operate in the far reaches of the galaxy, far away from Earth.
+Nowadays they stay close to earth to protect it from the horrors of outer space (and have some adventures on Earth too).